-English 1101 and 1102 or the equivalent or permission of the instructor are prerequisites for all English courses numbered 2000 and above.
+3310 Rhetorical Approaches to Nonfiction Literature 4 credits Intensive study of nonfiction prose literature including autobiography, biography, essay, journalism, and polemic.
+Students learn methods of textual analysis drawn from rhetoric, stylistics, and narrative theory.
+They also explore the relationship between "literary" and more pragmatic forms of discourse and examine the persuasiveness of narrative.
+Humanities.
+Offered in alternate years.
 2213 Introduction to Literary Methods and Critical Approaches 4 credits An introduction to literary methods and critical approaches to literature through a variety of texts written in English.
 Students will master vocabulary and analytical methods needed to analyze texts, understand the outlines of the history of English and American literature, explore major approaches to literary criticism, and gain experience in writing critical papers.
 Students should take this course early in their consideration of the major.
-It is a prerequisite for all 3000 level departmental literature courses.
+It is a prerequisite for all 3000-level departmental literature courses.
 Humanities.